hlbao/personal_site/content/project/example/index.md

 ---
 slides: example
 url_pdf: ""
-summary: "As the lead researcher, I ask: How does the opinion propagate in social networks with sparse interactions between heterogeneous bounded-rational humans?
+summary: How does the opinion propagate in social networks with sparse interactions between heterogeneous bounded-rational humans?
 Do sparse interaction and the open-endedness feature of social networks reinforce the echo chamber, opinion diversity, or neutralization?
-How does the opinion evolution guide the co-evolution of social networks?"
+How does the opinion evolution guide the co-evolution of social networks?
 url_video: ""
 date: 2021-03-31T00:18:49.656Z
 categories: []